Skip to content

 • Marine sanctuary = marine sanctuary or sanctuary sa dagat

 Try: “Ang bahura ng koral ay napakaganda sa Tubbataha.”
 (The coral reef is so beautiful in Tubbataha.)
+You can explore more scientific terms in our science vocabulary word list in Tagalog.

 FAQ About Bahura in Tagalog

-What is the Tagalog word for reef?
-Bahura — the standard term for coral reef and reef ecosystems.
+Bahura—the standard term for coral reef and reef ecosystems.

 How do you pronounce bahura?
-Bah-HOO-rah (stress on “hoo”).

-What is the most famous bahura in the Philippines?
-Tubbataha Reefs Natural Park — a UNESCO World Heritage Site and top global dive destination.
+Tubbataha Reefs Natural Park—a UNESCO World Heritage Site and top global dive destination.

-Why are bahura important?
-They support 25% of marine life, protect coastlines from waves, provide food and income through fishing and tourism.
+They support 25% of marine life, protect coastlines from waves, and provide food and income.

 How do you say “coral reef” in Tagalog?
-Bahura ng koral — very clear and commonly used.

 Is it okay to touch coral on the bahura?
-No — touching damages protective mucus, spreads disease, and can kill polyps; keep distance.

-Conclusion: Start Using “Bahura” and Dive Deeper into Tagalog Today
+Conclusion: Start Using Bahura and Dive Deeper into Tagalog Today